The Service

 Certification

-Issuance of the certified log in LAS format, with a technical report documenting the process and guaranteeing data traceability.
+Issuance of the certified log in .LAS format, with a technical report documenting the process and guaranteeing data traceability.

 Why it matters

-Investment decisions backed by reliable data
+Investment decisions backed by certified data

 Auditable data